robolyst/osquant/content/papers/intro-to-black-scholes-and-hedging/index.md

 \end{align}
 $$

-This is the famous Black-Scholes equation.
+This is the famous Black-Scholes equation[^equation].
 Before looking at the solution to this equation, it is helpful to get an appreciation for what it is saying.

 ## Intuition behind the equation